Negative immersions for one-relator groups: Introduction

+\begin{remark} Lyndon in fact proved this theorem for the word $v'=a^2b^2$.
+This is equivalent to the theorem for $v=[a,b]$, by Dyck's theorem. \end{remark}

 Shortly afterwards, the hypotheses of Lyndon's theorem were weakened to cover the case when $n\geq 2$; see, for example,~\cite[Lemma~36.4]{baumslag-aspects}.
 The commutator $v=[a,b]$ in Lyndon's theorem cannot be replaced by an arbitrary element of the free group; indeed, adjoining a root to a generator $a$ exhibits a map in which the rank of the target group does not go down.
-We need a hypothesis that excludes generators.
+We therefore need a hypothesis that excludes generators.
+Recall that a collection of subgroups $\{M_1,\dotsc,M_n\}$ of a group $H$ is called \emph{malnormal} if $M_i\cap hM_jh^{-1}\neq 1$ implies that $i=j$ and $h\in M_i$, for any indices $i,j$ and $h\in H$.